FashionFreedom/Seamly2D/README.md

 The installed toolchains have to match the one Qt was compiled with.

-You can build Valentina with
+You can build Valentina within the <em>Qt Creator</em> IDE (see forum post above), or build with Qt's <em>qmake</em> from terminal window:

     cd $SOURCE_DIRECTORY\build
     qmake ..\Valentina.pro -r CONFIG+=noDebugSymbols CONFIG+=no_ccache
     make (or mingw32-make or nmake or jom, depending on your platform)

-Note: On some platforms e.g. Fedora, all Qt-tools come as qmake-qt5, etc. In this case you should install qtchooser.
+Note: On some platforms e.g. Fedora, all Qt-tools come as qmake-qt5, etc. In this case you should install <em>qtchooser</em>.
 This wrapper resolves the Qt version with respect to QT_SELECT.
 So run

     export QT_SELECT=5

-prior to qmake.
-You will not come along with just using qmake-qt5 here.
+prior to running <em>qmake</em>.
+You will not come along with just using <em>qmake-qt5</em> here.

 Note: In order to build and use Valentina, the PATH environment variable needs to be extended to locate qmake, moc and other Qt tools.
 This is done by adding your Qt's installation path (eg c:\Qt\%VERSION%\bin) to the PATH variable.
 Check your Qt installation to find the correct path to enter.